Schlangenberg Nature Reserve: Fauna

 The Schlangenberg reserve is famous for its butterflies.
 More than 300 different kinds have been found there.
 Some have specialist on calamine resistant plants.
 Endangered locusts like the wart-biters belong to the important animals.

 The Coronella austriaca that give the Schlangenberg its name (snake-mountain) can occasionally be found in the reserve.

 The woodlark, an endangered species in Germany, as well as the red-backed shrike live in the reserve in large quantities.

 The Biologischen Station im Kreis Aachen e.
 V. a governmental group of environmental specialists has tried to resettle the yellow-bellied toad.

 Threats to the nature reserve

-Although the toxic ground prevents most plants from growing in this area some seems to be resistant to the poison.
-Pines would destroy most of the nature reserve within a short time and the Biologischen Station im Kreis Aachen e.
-V. together with volunteers spent a lot of time cutting pines and reducing their numbers.
+Although the toxic ground prevents most plants from growing in this area, some seem to be resistant to the toxicity.
+Pines, for example, would destroy most of the nature reserve within a short time, so the Biologischen Station im Kreis Aachen e.
+V. and accompanying volunteers spend a lot of time cutting pines and reducing their numbers.

-The attractive flora and fauna also causes problems as the visitors of the nature reserve destroy al lot by leaving the hiking trails.
+Visitors of the nature reserve destroy much of the flora and fauna through the creation and use of hiking trails.

-To deliver further information to the interested visitors a local group had founded a museum presenting detailed information about the Schlangenberg, its past as a mining area, exhibits of animals and flowers as well as plenty of photos.
+A local group had founded a museum presenting detailed information about the Schlangenberg, its past as a mining area, exhibits of animals and flowers, as well as plenty of photos to visiting tourists.